Fun and Educational Games to Play in the Classroom

 Dictionary is a vocabulary-based game that requires some creativity.
 To play, all your students will need is a dictionary and a piece of paper.
 This game will take about 15 to 20 minutes to complete, making it great for active warmups!

 Separate students into groups of three or four.
 Give each group a word and have them use the dictionary to define it.
-Have them write the definition in their own words on a piece of paper.
-Along with the real definition, have students come up with two fake definitions.
+Have them write the definition in their words on a piece of paper.
+Along with the real definition, have students come up with two fake ones.

-Once all groups are done, invite one group at a time to share their word.
-The presenting group should list all three definitions and have the other groups try to guess the right definition.
-The group who can trick other groups into guessing the wrong definitions win.
+Once all groups have finished, invite one at a time to share their word.
+The presenting group should list all three definitions and have the others try to guess the right definition.
+The group that can trick others into guessing the wrong definitions win.

-Playing dictionary is great when introducing new vocabulary or reviewing vocabulary from the last class.
+Playing Dictionary is excellent when introducing new vocabulary or reviewing vocabulary from the last class.

 Bonus — Student-Made Games

-If you have a class period to spare, consider challenging your students to create their own game.
-When students create their own game, they have to deep-dive into the curriculum.
-This is a great exercise when reviewing a chapter or preparing for an exam.
+If you have a class period to spare, consider challenging your students to create a brand-new game.
+This challenge requires a deep dive into the curriculum, making it an excellent exercise when reviewing a chapter or preparing for an exam.
 Students also tap into other skills, like how to maneuver around mistakes using trial and error.

 Making original games takes time.
 Students have to review class content, create game objectives and roles and determine how to win the game.
-Because of these steps, dedicate a class period for students to create and present their games.
+Because of these steps, dedicate a class period for students to make and share their games.
 After every student gets the opportunity to present, have the class vote on which game they’d like to play.
-Plan a day where you can play the winning students’ game.
+Plan a day where you can play the winning student’s game.

 Take the Game Outside Using Miracle® Recreation Playground Equipment

 Bring the game-based learning outside for even more engaging fun.
-Miracle® Recreation is one of the most reputable global playground equipment manufacturers.
-We design playgrounds for many entities, including schools.
+Miracle Recreation is one of the most reputable global playground equipment manufacturers.
+We design playgrounds for many organizations, including schools.

 Learn more about what our products can do for your students by visiting our product page.
 Have any questions?
 We’d love to answer them.
 Contact us or speak to your local representative today.